jayneelparekh/L2I-code/README.md

 The trained models on ESC-50 fold-1, SONYC-UST are available in the 'output/esc50_output/', 'output/sust_output/' directories respectively along with the trained dictionaries on them.

 The backbone network that we fine-tune and perform post-hoc interpretation on is based on the work of [Kumar et al.](https://github.com/anuragkr90/weak_feature_extractor).
-We have not uploaded the pre-trained weights of this network.
-We have directly provided our fine-tuned weights on our datasets.
+We have not uploaded the pre-trained weights (on AudioSet) of this network, but rather our fine-tuned weights on our datasets.
+To train on a new dataset please refer to the original repository.

 ## Usage